Agnes Giberne

 Agnes Giberne (19 November 1845 – 20 August 1939) was a British novelist and scientific writer.
 Her fiction was typical of Victorian evangelical fiction with moral or religious themes for children.
 She also wrote books on science for young people, a handful of historical novels, and one well-regarded biography.

 Biography

-Giberne was born in Belgaum, Karnataka, India, the daughter of Captain Charles Giberne of the Bengal Native Infantry and Lydia Mary Wilson.
+Giberne was born in Belgaum, India, the daughter of Captain Charles Giberne of the Bengal Native Infantry and Lydia Mary Wilson.
 Her ancestors were Huguenots from Languedoc in France where the "de Gibernes" lived in Chateau de Gibertain.
 Charles Giberne was from a large family.
 He had eight sisters and four brothers.
 (Note: One of his sisters was the artist and notable convert to Roman Catholicism Maria Rosina Giberne (1802−1885)) Three of his brothers also served in India.

 Giberne's parents married at St. Mary the Virgin, Walthamstow on 11 December 1838.
 It is not absolutely clear how many siblings Giberne had.
 The British Library's India Family History and Families in British India Society records show: